scriptrdotio/libraries/carvoyant/README.md

 ## Components
 - carvoyant/user: this is the main object to interact with.
 It provides access to data of a given user (the one for who you are passing an access token)
 - carvoyant/vehicle: you usually obtain an instance of this component from the former.
 It allows you to obtain all the actions that you can do on a user's vehicle, usually to retrieve data or to subscribe to notifications
-- carvoyant/notifications: handles subscriptions any type of carvoyant notifications, not only vehicle-related.
+- carvoyant/notifications: handles subscriptions to any type of carvoyant notifications, not only vehicle-related.
 Used by the former component but can be used directly.
 - carvoyant/common: configuration file to specify the path to notification handlers and notification callbacks.
 - carvoyant/mapping: configuration file used for internal purposes.
 - carvoyant/util: module with utilily functions used internally.
 - carvoyant/client: generic http client that handles the communication between scriptr.io and carvoyant.
 Used by user, vehicle and notifications.
-- carvoyant/api/handleEvent: default callback invoked by carvoyant to send notifications The execution of this script returns an OAuth 2.0 authorization URL to invoke in order to obtain an access token for a given user.
+- carvoyant/api/handleEvent: default callback invoked by carvoyant to send notifications to.
 - carvoyant/notificationHandlers/DefaultHandler: this is the default handler that is triggered upon the occurrence of any carvoyant event.
-- carvoyant/test/tests: a list of all the objects and corresponding methods, for examples on how to use them
+- carvoyant/test/tests: a list of all the objects and corresponding methods, for examples on how to use them.

 ## Dependencies
 The current library requires you to use the [oauth2 utility library](https://github.com/scriptrdotio/libraries/tree/master/oauth2) regarding the acquisition of carvoyant authorization tokens for you or your users.